krkn-chaos/krknctl/README.md

 ### `query-status <container Id or Name> [--graph <graph file path>]`:

-Will query the container platform to return container informations of a container name or Id if the `--graph` flag is not set, else will query the status of all the container names contained in the graph file.
-If a single container Id or name is queried the tool will exit with the same exit status of the container.
+The tool will query the container platform to retrieve information about a container by its name or ID if the `--graph` flag is not provided.
+If the `--graph` flag is set, it will instead query the status of all container names listed in the graph file.
+When a single container name or ID is specified, the tool will exit with the same status as that container.

 >[!TIP]
 > This function can be integrated into CI/CD pipelines to halt execution if the chaos run encounters any failure.